hl5chen/hl5chen/README.md

 I am Celene, I

-- 🌱 am a software engineer currently working on my Masters in Analytics and AI at University of Toronto
+- 🌱 am a software engineer currently working on my Masters in Data Analytics and Machine Learning at University of Toronto
 - 🍵 Coffee addict
 - 🐳 Graduated from University of Waterloo, interested in embedded system, automation, and computer vision
 - 🎵 Practicing violin, my favorite inspiration is Henry Lau